 [Transcript of audio]

 Take 3 deep breathes, breathing in peace and breathing out peace.
-With each breathe you feel more relaxed and at peace (1 min).
 Mentally affirm 3 times, I honour my higher self.

 Focus your attention on your heart centre (middle of the chest).
-See a soft pink flame gently radiating there (2mins).
+Visulise a soft pink flame gently radiating there (30 secs).
 See a beam of golden light streaming from your heart, going through the top of your head, and extending to your higher self, which is your true self.
 You may visualize this as a being of light above your head.

 Ask your higher self the question that you want clarity and guidance on.
-Sit quietly for the next 10 minutes bringing your attention to your question a few times throughout the meditation to keep the inner focus.
+Sit quietly for the next 10 minutes bringing your attention to your question a few times throughout the meditation.
+This helps to keep the inner focus.

-We are coming to the close of contemplation.
-Slowly bring your awareness back to daily consciousness, open your eyes, and give thanks in your higher self.
+We have come to the end of contemplation.
+Slowly return to daily consciousness, and give thanks in your higher self.